liamoconnor87/VisitGotham/README.md

 >- I recieved inspiration for this project from [Visit New York](https://www.visitnewyork.com)
 >- I recieved inspiration for this project from [NYCgo](https://www.nycgo.com)
 >- I recieved inspiration for this project from [Central Park Zoo](https://centralparkzoo.com)
->- I recieved mentorship on this project from Precious "Jedi Master" Ijege.
+>- I recieved mentorship on this project from [Precious "Jedi Master" Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/)